digital-land/digital-land.github.io/content/blog-post/beta-team.md

 And it’s other things you think are broken.
 I trust you to work it out.

-For design, it’s better understanding how users see and use our service.
+For design, it’s better understanding how users see and use our service, realting that to our value stream, and clarifying what users need to do for work to move between each step.
-And clarifying what needs to be done at each stage of our value stream.
 After that I’m not sure, but I know you know how to work it out.

 I want our designers to be designers.
 Just do what you do best and work in the right way.
-Ask great questions, challenge ideas, test your assumptions, elevate what we’ve learnt, and tell us stuff we don’t already know.
+Ask great questions, challenge our ideas, help us test our assumptions, elevate what we’ve learnt, and tell us stuff we don’t already know.

 And that’s it for now.

 ## Giving you drive
 <a href="https://www.flickr.com/photos/psd/11134670423/in/photolist-hXW6Ag-2dyCRg5-KuvyB" title="Autonomy, Mastery, Purpose"><img src="https://live.staticflickr.com/7376/11134670423_658bdfeaaa.jpg" alt="Autonomy, Mastery, Purpose"/></a>

-So I’ve think I’ve given you a clear purpose.
+So I think I’ve given you a clear purpose.
 You’re going to make data faster.
 And I’m giving you the space to mess up.
 But I know you’ll rock it.